5 Important Questions to Ask Before I Sell My House

 1. What Is My Home Worth?

-For a successful sale, you must price your home according to its market value.
+Before you sell your house, remember that you must price your home according to its market value.
 If you list it for too much, buyers in that price range will pass it over and others who would be interested in your home will rule it out based on its price.
 What is market value?
 The answer is half art and half science.

 It’s not as simple as looking up the value issued by a property appraiser, as that is only loosely connected to the market value.
 All real estate professionals — from agents to mortgage brokers to professional appraisers — have different methods for determining the worth of a home.